baggepinnen/DynamicAxisWarping.jl/README.md

 Zygote.jl will not work due to the array-mutation limitation.
 See also function `soft_dtw_cost_matrix`.

-The following [example](https://github.com/baggepinnen/DynamicAxisWarping.jl/blob/master/examples/softDTW.jl) illustrates how to calculate a barycenter using Soft DTW and [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl), the result is shown below.
+The following [example](https://github.com/baggepinnen/DynamicAxisWarping.jl/blob/master/examples/softDTW.jl) illustrates how to calculate a barycenter (generalized average) using Soft DTW and [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl), the result is shown below, together with three instances of the input series

 ![barycenter](examples/barycenter.svg)